abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_6_Operators/Section_6.md

     - Called a cast and consist of preceding the quantity with the name of the desired typw in parentheses.

-    - Parentheses and type name together consititute a cast operator, i.e. (type).
+    - Parentheses and type name together constitute a cast operator, i.e. (type).

     - The actual type desired, such as long, is substituted for the word type.